TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 **INSERT FIG 7 HERE**

-The initial set up of Firestore is complete, although we will need to return to Firestore later in this Installation guide.

 ### 4.2 Set Up Storage
 For our application we want quick and responsive loading of images.
 These images can range from post images to avatar images.
 To have images load rapidly, we need to store them in Firebase’s Storage feature.
-To enable Storage, click on “Build,” then click on “Storage”.
+To enable Storage, click on _“Build,”_ then click on _“Storage”_.

 If you see a screen like Figure 8, this means that storage is all set up and ready to go.
 Please note, that you must set up FireStore first.
 If you see the “Get Started” button in Figure 9, please follow the steps in section 5.1 of this guide.